Shawn-Shan/nightshade-release/README.md

 This repo contains the research code release for Nightshade.

 :warning: If you plan to use Nightshade to protect your own copyrighted content, please use our MacOS/Windows prototype on our [webpage](https://nightshade.cs.uchicago.edu/downloads.html).
+For details on the differences, please checkout the FAQ below.

 ### OVERVIEW